Rob Berzel checked his watch, cursed and pressed the pedal, making the cloud of dust behind him, bigger.

 “Steak!
 Yay I love Bird” the little girl squealed.
 Most of his friends were “their” friends and had stopped calling after Carla had left him.
 He didn’t mind.
 He kept to himself very much and didn’t suffer fools easily.
 Rob and Billy had grown up together and were like brothers.
 Neither had siblings and rather than be alone they had struck up a lifelong friendship.
 Rob was straight down the line and liked people to be the same with him.

-That also seemed to be changing though as Carla now had a new man in her life.
-Bobby, who was obviously keeping her busy.
+That also seemed to be changing though as Carla now had a new man in her life and had less time for Aggie.
+Bobby was obviously keeping her busy.
 As long as he was good to Aggie, Rob wished them luck.

 Arms stacked with lunch sandwiches, juice for Aggie and a beer for him, they sat on the deck watching the view.
 He was a born beach baby.
 Leaving the sea caused him anxiety and returning calmed his soul.
 Aggie seemed to be the same.
 She snuggled up to him drinking her juice and munching away, for him it was heaven on earth.